margaretmf/margaretmf.github.io/creativewriting.md

 There's someone behind, there are people behind the painting.
 There's someone behind, there are people behind the laundry.
 There's someone behind, there are people behind the songs.
+There's someone behind, there are people behind the food.
+There's someone behind, there are people behind the clothes.

 <br>